Science

 INTERNSHIP Ref. : LSS_03

-To facilitate data planning and analysis, a scientific software tool called Pepsi is currently available via the command line, as well as through an outdated web interface accessible at pepsi.app.ill.fr
+To facilitate the planning and analysis of BioSANS data, a scientific software called Pepsi is currently available via command-line and through an older web interface, accessible at pepsi.app.ill.fr.

 Activities of the trainee